datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 def get_data_patterns() -> Dict[str, Any]
 ```

-Get common data patterns and their meanings.
+Get common data patterns and their interpretations.

+Returns patterns that commonly appear in DShield data and
+their security implications for analysis.

+**Returns**:

+  Dictionary containing data patterns with descriptions
+  and security context

 <a id="data_dictionary.DataDictionary.get_analysis_guidelines"></a>